Key stage 1 tests: how to use access arrangements

-Pupils using the modified large print and braille versions of the tests may need more time to complete the tests than those using the standard and EP versions of the tests.
-Schools should consider how much time these pupils will need to complete the tests before their administration.
+Pupils using the modified large print and braille versions of the tests may need more time to complete the tests than those using the standard versions.
+Schools should consider how much additional time these pupils will need to complete the tests before their administration.

 Schools do not need to inform STA if a child has cheated in the KS1 tests.
 Teachers should note which questions the pupil has cheated on and make the appropriate adjustment to the raw score when marking the test.

-There is no special consideration for the KS1 tests.
-If a pupil experiences extremely distressing circumstances at the school’s planned time for the administration of the tests, which may affect the pupil’s capacity to demonstrate their abilities, the school should consider postponing the administration of the test.
+There is no special consideration for KS1 tests.
+If a pupil experiences extremely distressing circumstances at the school’s planned time for the administration of the tests, which may affect the pupil’s capacity to demonstrate their full abilities, the school should consider postponing the administration of the test to later in May.

-The 2016 KS1 tests are intended to inform teacher’s overall teacher assessment judgements of a pupil.
-Where a pupil’s test result does not reflect their actual abilities this may be taken into account alongside the other evidence gathered to inform the teacher assessment judgement.
+The 2017 KS1 tests are intended to inform a teacher’s overall teacher assessment judgements of a pupil.
+Where a pupil’s test result does not reflect their actual abilities, this may be taken into account alongside the other evidence gathered to inform the teacher assessment judgement.

 Published: 18 March 2016

 - Updated for the 2016 to 2017 test cycle